MicrosoftDocs/azure-docs/articles/marketplace/azure-vm-create-test-publish.md

 This page also includes links to help you work with the offer, depending on its status:

-- If the offer is a draft: [Delete draft offer](update-existing-offer.md#delete-a-draft-offer)
+- If the offer is a draft: [Delete draft offer](partner-center-portal/update-existing-offer.md#delete-a-draft-offer)
-- If the offer is live: [Stop selling the offer](update-existing-offer.md#stop-selling-an-offer-or-plan)
+- If the offer is live: [Stop selling the offer](partner-center-portal/update-existing-offer.md#stop-selling-an-offer-or-plan)
-- If the offer is in preview: [Go-live](publishing-status.md#publisher-approval)
+- If the offer is in preview: **Go-live** (publishing-status.md#publisher-approval link invalid)
-- If you haven't completed publisher sign-out: [Cancel publishing](update-existing-offer.md#cancel-publishing)
+- If you haven't completed publisher sign-out: [Cancel publishing](partner-center-portal/update-existing-offer.md#cancel-publishing)

 ## Marketplace examples